 4. Get Started with Spring

 Create a new maven project sprint demo and add below dependencies to your project:

 I am going to show both XML based configuration and Java-based configuration.

 com.jcg.beans as below,

 HelloWorld is a simple Java bean class with a single method.
-This bean is loaded into the Spring context and the method is consumed in different caller objects.
+The bean then loads into the Spring Context.
+And different called objects consume the methods.

 To load the HelloWorld bean into Spring Context using Java based configuration, create a config file

 Each of the Java beans is annotated with

 @Bean annotation.
 By default, beans are identified by their type.
 However, for more specific identification, they can be followed by a name.